 The SIC report from 2010.
 Chapter 7.
 (Aðdragandi og orsakir falls Íslensku bankanna 2008 og tengdir atburðir (7).
 Reykjavík.
 Rannsóknarnefnd Alþingis).

 Reglur um starfshætti ríkisstjórnar.
 Nr.
-11/2013.
-9. janúar 2013.
+292/2016.
+18. mars 2016.
 (Rules on procedures in cabinets).

+Latvia

+Score 7

-Latvia Score 7 A coalition council that represents the political parties forming the governing coalition meets for weekly informal consultations.
+A coalition council that represents the political parties forming the governing coalition meets for weekly informal consultations.
 Despite its regular meetings with formal agendas, the council is not a part of the official decision-making process.
 Given that cabinet meetings are open to the press and public, coalition-council meetings provide an opportunity for off-the-record discussions and coordination.
 The council plays a de facto gatekeeping function for controversial issues, deciding when there is enough consensus to move issues to the cabinet.
 The coalition council can play both a complementary role, creating an enabling environment for consensus-building, and a destructive role, undermining the legitimacy of the official decision-making process.

+Lithuania

+Score 7

-Lithuania Score 7 Formal mechanisms of interministerial coordination still dominate the decision-making process, despite the emergence of new informal coordination mechanisms and practices at the central level of government.
+Formal mechanisms of interministerial coordination still dominate the decision-making process, despite the emergence of new informal coordination mechanisms and practices at the central level of government.
 Political councils are created to solve political disagreements within the ruling coalition.
-In addition, the leadership of political parties represented in the government are often involved in the coordination of political issues.
+In addition, the leadership of political parties represented in the government is often involved in the coordination of political issues.
 Informal meetings are sometimes called to coordinate various issues at the administrative level.
+Furthermore, the 2012 to 2016 government planned to develop a senior civil service strata, which could actively engage in policy coordination at the managerial level.
+However, a revised Civil Service Law is yet to be approved.

+Netherlands

+Score 7

-Furthermore, the current government wants to develop a senior civil-service strata that can more actively engage in policy coordination at the managerial level.
-Netherlands Score 7 Very little is actually known about informal coordination at the (sub)-Council of Ministers level regarding policymaking and decision-making.
+Very little is actually known about informal coordination at the (sub)-Council of Ministers level regarding policymaking and decision-making.
 The best-known informal procedure used to be the Torentjesoverleg, in which the prime minister and core of the Council of Ministers consulted with the leaders of the political parties supporting the coalition in the States General.
 Coalition governments cannot survive without this kind of high-level political coordination between government and the States General.
 Given the weak parliamentary support of the Rutte I and II councils of ministers (October 2010 - present), such informal coordination is no longer limited to political parties providing support to the governing coalition.

 Under the present conditions, in which civil servants are subject to increasing parliamentary and media scrutiny, and in which gaps in trust and loyalty between the political leadership and the bureaucracy staff are growing, informal coordination and the personal chemistry among civil servants are what keeps things running.
 Regarding interministerial coordination, informal contacts between the senior staff (raadsadviseurs) in the prime minister's Council of Ministers and senior officers working for ministerial leadership are absolutely crucial.
 Nonetheless, such bureaucratic coordination is undermined by insufficient or absent informal political coordination.

 Citation: